Optically Sectioning Fluorescence Microscopes

-Laser scanning confocal fluorescence microscopy
+Confocal laser scanning fluorescence microscopy

 While the conventional wide-field microscope can provide high quality images of thin samples with a (diffraction-limited) lateral resolution of ~λ/(2NA), its performance is degraded when imaging thick samples.
 This is because the in-focus image of the sample in the focal plane of the objective can be swamped by a diffuse background formed by light from above and below the focal plane that will also be detected but will be out of focus.
 In fact, a wide-field microscope collects a similar number of photons from each focal plane – the photons collected from within the depth of field of the objective lens will form a clear in-focus image and the other photons contribute to the unwanted background.
-This problem was overcome in 1961 by the invention of the confocal microscope1, in which a point source of light is imaged to illuminate a single spot in the sample plane and the reflected or emitted light from this point is then imaged onto a pinhole in front of the detector, as depicted in figure 3.
-This confocal arrangement means that only light from this pixel in the objective focal plane is efficiently transmitted through the pinhole to be detected since light arriving at the detector from points at other depths in the sample will not be in focus at the pinhole.
+This problem was overcome in 1961 by the invention of the confocal microscope1, in which a point source of light is imaged to illuminate a spot in the sample plane and the reflected or emitted light from this point is then imaged onto a pinhole in front of the detector, as depicted in the figure below.
+This confocal arrangement means that only light from this spot in the objective focal plane is efficiently transmitted through the pinhole to be detected, since light arriving at the detector from points at other depths in the sample will not be in focus at the pinhole.
 By transversely scanning the point illumination across focal plane of the objective, an optically sectioned or depth-resolved 2-D image at a single depth in the sample is obtained2.
 By scanning the sample through the objective’s focal plane or by moving the microscope objective, a stack of such optically sectioned images corresponding to different depths in the sample can be acquired and combined to reconstruct a high resolution 3-D image.
-Confocal microscopy can be implemented with reflected or fluorescence light and is usually implemented using a laser beam to provide the point illumination.
+Confocal microscopy can be implemented with reflected or fluorescence light and is usually implemented using a laser beam to provide the required point illumination.
 This is an example of an optical sectioning microscope and provides axial resolution, forming an image only from photons originating within the depth of field of the objective lens.
-The axial resolution of a confocal microscope is given by3

 1 Minsky, M., Scanning, 10 (1988) 128